 2. No stigma.
 The waiting list of families who wish to take in a “boarder” (the term for the individuals with mental illness placed in host families) far exceeds the individuals requesting placement.
 According to NPR, host families adjust to the peculiar habits of the boarders – one host mother sews the buttons that her boarder pulls off his shirt every day.
 Another host father chases the “intruders” out of his boarder’s bedroom at night when they come to bother him.
 Many boarders stay with the same host family 20, 30, 40 years and are even passed down to grown children when the original host dies – perhaps a testament to how the boarders become part of the family?

 3. No solution is Geel’s solution.
 Americans are problem solvers and we love solutions.
-But in Geel, the host families are unlikely to know the diagnosis of their border, and they are not trying to solve or cure their border’s illness.
+But in Geel, the host families are unlikely to know the diagnosis of their boarder, and they are not trying to solve or cure their boarder’s illness.
 As Ellen Baxter discovered during her year in Geel, “the solution to healing a person you love with mental illness was oddly enough, to not seek a solution.”